From functioning, to living

 Medical and hereditary stress:

+When those enter the picture, the same survival patterns intensify.
 Research becomes relentless.
 Responsibility expands.
-The pressure to stay strong and informed can override grief and fear moving underneath the surface.
+The pressure to stay strong and informed can override the grief and fear moving underneath — grief that often has nowhere to go, because most of us were never given a place to put it.

 In this work, we slow it down.
 We make room for what hasn't had room.
 So you can move forward connected to your whole self — not just the competent part.